Chamaerops: Ecology

 Because of the combination of such functions in the pulp, the palm both benefits and suffers adverse consequences when carnivores feed on the fruit and thereby remove the pulp.
 On the one hand, the seeds that carnivores swallow, germinate more frequently than seeds in entire fruit.
 On the other hand, ingested seeds are more frequently destroyed by invertebrate pests than non-ingested seeds.
 However, because of the mobility of carnivores, their dispersal service is important to the palmetto, given the severe fragmentation and isolation of most populations across the increasingly densely populated Mediterranean basin.

+The fungus Coniothyrium palmarum which has been found associated with leaf spots on Phoenix dactylifera (Arecaceae) in India and Cyprus, has been found on a dead petiole (leaf stalk) of Chaemerops humilis (Arecaceae) in Italy.